-Today commemorates Saint Brendan, the sixth century Irish monk, the ‘Navigator’, whose main claim to fame is a supposed seven year trans-Atlantic voyage in a boat made of animal-hides upon which he and sixteen fellow monks embarked, discovering of North America many centuries before the time Giovanni Caboto in 1497.
-Many considered his journey a pious legend, a fantastic mediaeval tale like many others (and it does contain a number of fantastic elements).
-That is, until the voyage was re-created, with the same mediaeval materials, by Tim Severin in 1978, chronicled in the book and film The Brendan Voyage, demonstrating that Brendan’s voyage was at the very least eminently possible.
+Today commemorates Saint Brendan (+577) the sixth century Irish monk, the ‘Navigator’, whose main claim to fame – besides his holiness of life – is a seven year trans-Atlantic voyage in a boat made of animal-hides upon which he and sixteen fellow monks embarked, discovering North America many centuries before the time Giovanni Caboto – more popularly John Cabot – in 1497.
+Many now consider his journey a pious legend, a fantastic mediaeval tale like many others (and it does contain a number of fantastic elements).
+That is, until the voyage was re-travelled, with the same mediaeval materials, by Tim Severin in 1978, chronicled in the book and film The Brendan Voyage, demonstrating that Brendan’s voyage was at the very least eminently possible.

 There are many things that Brendan can teach us, but one of them is the limited value of human hubris.
-We in our modern smugness presume that we are more advanced, morally, spiritually, intellectually than any culture or civilization that came before, a consequence of the virus of the evolutionary paradigm, that things will always proceed upward and get better with time.
+Whig history is a powerful bias, and we presume that we are more advanced, morally, spiritually, intellectually than any culture or civilization that came before, a consequence of the virus of the evolutionary paradigm, that things will always proceed upward and get better with time.

 Not so.
 Advance is possible, certainly, but so is regression, evolution along with devolution.
 In fact, the second law of thermodynamics states that greater perfection can only be achieved by expending mental and physical energy and effort, without which things generally proceed into entropy and chaos.